mii012345/deep-learning/README.md

 make deep-learning by python3.6
 This run.py is file for neural_three_layer.py
+Don't use run.py with neural.py

 ## License
 MIT